zulip/zulip/templates/zerver/help/add-a-bot-or-integration.md

 # Add a bot

-By default, anyone can add a bot to a Zulip organization.
+By default, anyone other than guests can add a bot to a Zulip organization.
 A bot that sends content to or from another product is often called an **integration**.